mrdoob/three.js/threejs/lessons/threejs-debugging-javascript.md

 ---

-These were a few tips for debugging JavsScript.
+These were a few tips for debugging JavaScript.
 Let's also go over [some tips for debugging GLSL](threejs-debugging-glsl.html).